 Plan for mess and clutter…

-…and there will be mess and clutter.
+…because there will be mess and clutter.
 You’ve got extra stuff in your house this time of year.
 You’ve got presents to wrap and all the clutter that goes along with that.
 You’ve got extra ingredients for holiday meals and then you’ve got everyday bric-a-brac you’ve had to put aside to make room for holiday bric-a-brac.

 Mess and clutter send my OCD brain into overdrive and it helps me a lot when I get ahead of it a little bit instead of letting it sneak up on me.